Suing an Auto Dealer for Fraud

 All states currently enforce lemon laws designed to protect buyers of certain vehicles that fail to meet certain basic performance and safety standards.
-Pennsylvania's Lemon Law specifically applies to new vehicles that meet the following criteria:
+Pennsylvania’s Lemon Law specifically applies to new car purchases that meet the following criteria:

 - The vehicle is sold or leased for personal use (as opposed to commercial use);

 - The vehicle is designed to transport 15 or fewer people on public roads;

 - The vehicle was purchased in Pennsylvania and subsequently registered here, or purchased in another state and initially registered in Pennsylvania; and

 - The vehicle suffers a “defect or condition that substantially impairs” its “use, value or safety” during the 12 months following delivery, the first 12,000 miles driven, or the term of the manufacturer’s warranty, whichever expires first.